B21-CAP0204/android-app/README.md

 We also use firebase service to store user data

 ## Process
-1. Home Page
+1. 🏠Home Page
     - If user has register then just display data
     - else proceed to Registration
-2. Registration Form
+2. 🧾Registration Form
-3. Scan KK
+3. 🔍Scan KK
-4. Validation Form
+4. ✅Validation Form
     - If user accept then go to Home Page
     - else go to Registration